 Theory of Constraints Decision Support Metrics highlight the absurdity of using Cost Accounting data for making Operational or Strategic Decisions

-Now, Throughput Accounting makes nothing but good sense, and is now even included in modern management Accounting text books – but to understand its implications I’m going to ask you to take a giant leap out of your comfort zone.
+Now, it doesn’t take much exposure to Throughput Accounting to recognize that it makes sense.
+These days it’s even included in modern Management Accounting text books.
+But to understand its implications I’m going to ask you to take a giant leap out of your comfort zone.

 It is the very size of that leap that ensures that our client’s competitors, regardless of what improvement technology they use, will probably never out-perform them.